Friends and family seek justice for Yajaira Garcia

 “Respectfully we’re here today to see if the community is here to help us and demand justice with us,” Yajaira’s childhood friend Monse Benitez.

-Friends and family gathered at the Garcia’s home Sunday to demand justice and remember their beloved Yajaira.
+Friends and family gathered at Garcia’s home Sunday to demand justice and remember their beloved Yajaira.

 “She had a great smile and she was always happy, even in times when we were rough with her, she wouldn’t let that bring her down and she was always uplifting,” Benitez said.